KILGORETROUT111/Grieg/docs/origin_note.md

-# Origin Note: Supremely Evolved Background Theory
+# Origin Note: "Supremely Evolved Background Theory"

 Grieg’s lineage can be traced to an idea I once called a **“supremely evolved background theory.”**
 The phrase described the attempt to surface and rebuild the tacit assumptions that underlie reasoning itself.
 Traditional AI engines rely on heuristics, probability mandates, and compensating errors — an *unsafe substrate* for inference.
 Grieg was conceived as the counterpoint: a system where reasoning is not heuristic but **phase-verified** through the VAC → ALIVE → JAM → MEM cycle.